MuhFaridanSutariya/face-recognation/README.md

 ## How to run

+### 0. Prerequisites
+1. Docker and Docker Compose installed on your machine.
+2. Postman or any other API testing tool.

 ### 1. Clone this repository
 To get started, clone this repository onto your local machine.
 Follow the instructions below: